kmsholcomb/docs-rackspace/doc/style-guide/writing/write-clear-concise-sentences-paragraphs.rst

 Restrict sentence length
 ~~~~~~~~~~~~~~~~~~~~~~~~

-Even when a long sentence is well written, it can be hard to follow and
+Even a well-written long sentence can be hard to follow and understand.
+Try to
-understand.
-Try to limit sentences to 20-25 words.
-If you must write a longer
+limit sentences to 20-25 words.
+If you must write a longer sentence, it should
-sentence, it should have more than one clause and the relationship between the
+have more than one clause, and the relationship between the clauses should be
-clauses should be clear.
+clear.

 .. list-table::
    :widths: 50 50